cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cert-with-warp.md

 ### Linux

+On Linux, the certificate is stored in `/usr/local/share/ca-certificates`.

+The default Cloudflare certificate is named **Cloudflare for Teams ECC Certificate Authority**.

 ## Uninstall the certificate

-To remove the certificate from your device, refer to the instructions supplied by your operating system.
+To remove a certificate from your device, refer to the instructions supplied by your operating system.